npcnixel/genanki-go/README.md

 ## Windows Support

-For Windows platforms, you can use this branch
+For Windows platform, you can use this branch
 * dev/feature-enable-windows-compatibility

 ## Contributing